Chop Cup by Paul Daniels

 Steve Faulkner says...

-The classic Chop Cup routine, where objects mysteriously vanish and reappear, is a highlight of the show.
+The show includes the classic Chop Cup routine, where objects mysteriously vanish and reappear, highlighting strong character work and humor.

 Tom Wright says...